athesing-point/site-schema/README.md

 # Basic Setup for Schema on PDC

-All of these files should be integrated by wrapping the contents in the
+All of these files should be integrated by wrapping the contents in a script tag like the below and pasting it in the "inside `<head>` code section on webflow.

 <script type="application/ld+json"></script>
-and pasting in the "head code" section in Webflow of the respective page.